The Aula Fellowship

 Ongoing research and collective work on how individuals in institutions and in civil society can work together to steer our social systems.

-Our most recent work is now on Arxiv and accepted to ASEE 2026.
+Our most recent work is now on Arxiv.

 The Aula Early Assessment Instrument for AI Implementations in SMEs (AulaEAI v.01)